 The title for married women, especially those who’ve chosen to share a name with their husband, is “Mrs.,” which is an abbreviation.
 Both Miss and Mrs. are actually related to the word “mistress,” which used to be used to refer to all women.
 By the way, here’s the reason why there’s an “r” in “Mrs.”

 But the answer to “What does Ms. stand for?” is a different story.
 Despite that period, “Ms.” is not an abbreviation for anything; the period is simply there to indicate that it is a valid title for adults to use, like Mr. or Mrs. In fact, “Ms.” evolved out of a need for a polite way to address a woman without having knowledge of whether or not she was married.

 Ms. was first proposed as a title in 1901.
-An article in the Springfield Sunday Republican advocated for the creation a way to address a lady without bringing up her “domestic situation.”
+An article in the Springfield Sunday Republican advocated for the creation of a way to address a lady without bringing up her “domestic situation.”
 According to the article, the word was simple, easy to write, and “the person concerned can translate it properly according to circumstance.”
-Apparently, people were already saying “mizz,” intentionally slurring of “Miss” and “Mrs.” together, for that very purpose.
+Apparently, people were already saying “Mizz,” an intentional slurring-together of “Miss” and “Mrs.” for that very purpose.
 This was just the written form.